-There is no provision in the law specifying the number of generations that can benefit from the acquisition of citizenship by descent.
+Following the 2011 amendments, the Croatian emigrants and their descendants' entitlements to Croatian citizenship through facilitated naturalization procedures according to art.
+11 have been limited up to the third generation straight-line relationship (see section on Facilitated naturalization below).
 Moreover, those born abroad who do not satisfy the above conditions can acquire citizenship through two other provisions: art.
 11 (concerning emigrants) and art.
 16 (concerning ethnic Croats who do not reside in the Republic of Croatia).